wp-plugins/vslider/readme.txt

 == Frequently Asked Questions ==
 * No images shown in vSlider
-Check permissions for cache folder in vslider to 757
 *
 * Use Tutorials and Faq's in the vSlider Admin menu
 * Free vSlider Support